diogoteles08/diogoteles08/README.md

 * If possible and wanted, implement the changes ourselves via PRs to contribute with the discussed improvements.
 * Collect all kinds of feedback, as we work closely with OpenSSF and any complaints would be kindly heard.

+Please read more about our acchievements on our [1-year blogpost](https://opensource.googleblog.com/2023/04/googles-open-source-security-upstream-team-one-year-later.html).

 ### Security Solutions

 See below some of the tools developed by GOSST and the OpenSSF: